MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 2. Enter an ID and description.

 3. Select a product from the Product list.
-If you’re using integrating products with Microsoft Dynamics GP, they are displayed in the list in addition to Microsoft Dynamics GP.
+If you're using integrating products with Microsoft Dynamics GP, they are displayed in the list in addition to Microsoft Dynamics GP.

 1. In the Type list, select the type of item you want to set access for.

 2. Select the series you want to set access for.
-This will narrow down the list of windows or reports in the list if you’re setting access to specific windows or reports.
+This will narrow down the list of windows or reports in the list if you're setting access to specific windows or reports.

 3. Select the integrating product in the Select list.
 The alternate forms or